cianmawhinney/microsoft-pneumothorax-classifier/README.md

 Pneumothorax is a serious medical condition where air leaks into the space between the lung and the chest wall.
 Diagnosis of the condition is currently performed through the use of a chest X-ray, a difficult process requiring specialist expertise to perform and interpret.
 Due to the fact that pneumothorax can be life threatening, a fast, accurate diagnosis is desirable, though often wait times can be long due to the workload on staff, or in lesser developed locations staff may not be available at all.

-After speaking with staff at Midland Regional Hospital Tullamore, it became clear to our client, Microsoft, that interpreting the X-rays to give a diagnosis would be a good candidate for automation, potentially allowing for faster and more accurate diagnoses.
+After speaking with staff at Midland Regional Hospital Tullamore, it became clear Microsoft, to our client and mentors, that interpreting the X-rays to give a diagnosis would be a good candidate for automation, potentially allowing for faster and more accurate diagnoses.

 # Front end UI